j-jwolf/graph-miner/README.md

 #### Python Files
 1. Launcher.py
-	- Installs virtual environment and its dependencies
-	- Prints defined exit codes from main.py
+	- Installs virtual environment and its dependencies and prints defined exit codes from main.py
 2. Main.py
 	- File that the main program will be run on
 3. Utils.py